-Our times are witnessing a drastic change.
 Understanding how materials work, what gives materials the properties that they have, and how wonderful, new materials can be synthesized will form one of the major focuses of science and engineering in the coming years.
-This course lays the groundwork for such an understanding, awakening the student to the possibility of this new world and the fundamentals that form this fascinating branch of Engineering.
+This course lays the groundwork for such an understanding, awakening you to the possibility of this new world and the fundamentals that form this fascinating branch of Engineering.

 On-Campus Supplemental Fee: $150

-Prerequisites: Only basic high school science and math is required.
-Everything else that is required will be taught in the class.
+Only basic high school science and math is required - everything else will be taught in the class.
 What is expected of the student is a good analytical mind, excellent imagination and a keen desire to learn.